davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 corresponding to surface heat fluxes of 60-120 mW/m^2.
 These are calculated using values for thermal conductivity and diffusivity given in
 @tbl:model_parameters for the crust to a depth of 30 km, and mantle lithosphere below this level.
-No fixed amount of radiogenic heat production is assumed, but the average empirical factor of 0.6 proposed by @Pollack1977 is used to reduce surface heat flux to a presumed mantle contribution, with the remainder being taken up by radiogenic heat production near the surface.
-We use a radiogenic contribution that exponentially decreases with depth with a characteristic length scale of 10 km.
+The empirical factor of 0.6 proposed by @Pollack1977 is used to reduce surface heat flux to a presumed mantle contribution, with the remainder being taken up by radiogenic heat production near the surface.
+Radiogenic heating is modeled to decrease exponentially with depth, with an $e$-folding length scale of 10 km.
 Mantle heat flux and lithospheric thermal conductivity are the main controls on the slope of the modeled geothermal gradient.
 This methodology is developed in @Turcotte2002 and is identical to that used by